Lamentation (Gerard David)

-The Lamentation of Christ is a painting of the common subject of the Lamentation of Christ by the painter and manuscript illuminator Gerard David, originally a wing of a now dismantled and lost altarpiece.
+The Lamentation of Christ is a painting of the common subject of the Lamentation of Christ by the painter and manuscript illuminator Gerard David.
+It was originally created as a wing for a now dismantled and lost altarpiece.

 Description

 It portrays the body of Christ wrapped in his shroud and being anointed.
 Mary Magdalene is at his feet, as the Virgin Mary holds him in her arms, weeping for his death watched over by Saint John.
 Four other grieving figures are present; they may be Saint Anne, the mother of the Virgin, and women who followed Christ.